Rhynie, Aberdeenshire: History

 In 2011 archaeological excavations at Rhynie, near the site of the "Rhynie Man", by archaeologists from Aberdeen University and Chester University uncovered a substantial fortified settlement dating to the early medieval period.
 Among the finds at the site were fragments of a late 5th- or 6th-century Roman amphora that must have been imported from the Mediterranean region.
-This is significant as it is the only known example of a Roman amphora from Eastern Britain dating to the post-Roman period, and indicates that the inhabitants of the settlement must have been of high status.
+This is the only known example of a Roman amphora from Eastern Britain dating to the post-Roman period, and indicates that the inhabitants of the settlement would have been of high status.

 Archaeologists working at the excavation have speculated that the settlement may have been a royal site occupied by Pictish kings.
 It has been suggested that Rhynie may have been a centre for royal assemblies between the sixth and eighth centuries.

 Transport

 The village is served once a day on weekdays by the 231 service between Alford and Huntly.
 It was previously served by the 416 to Inverurie, but this route was withdrawn in 2021.